Home » Symptoms » Dog Symptoms A-Z » Swelling(S)

 Basics and possible causes

 Swelling in dogs can be caused by a variety of factors, ranging from harmless causes to serious medical conditions.
-Swelling usually occurs due to a buildup of fluids in the tissues, which is called edemaAn edema is a buildup of fluid in the body's tissues, leading to Swelling.
-Edema can be localized or generalized and is often a sign of an underlying condition., or due to the proliferation of cells, which can lead to a tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+Swelling usually occurs due to an accumulation of fluids in the tissues, known as edemaAn edema is a buildup of fluid in the body's tissues, leading to Swelling.
+Edema can be localized or generalized and is often a sign of an underlying condition., or through the multiplication of cells, which can lead to a tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions..

-One of the most common causes of swelling is injury.
-When a dog is injured, such as from a fall or a fight with another animal, tissue damage can occur, triggering an inflammatory reaction.
+One of the most common causes of Swelling is injuries.
+When a dog is injured, for example by a fall or a fight with another animal, tissue damage can occur, triggering an inflammatory response.
 This inflammation causes blood plasmaBlood plasma is the liquid component of blood, in which blood cells, nutrients, hormones, and waste products are transported.
-It consists of about 90% water, as well as proteins, glucose, minerals, and other substances. to leak from the blood vessels into the surrounding tissue, resulting in swelling.
+It consists of about 90% water, as well as proteins, glucose, minerals, and other substances. to leak from the blood vessels into the surrounding tissue, leading to Swelling.

-Another common cause of swelling is infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+Another common cause of Swelling is infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
 BacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease., viruses, or fungi can enter the body and triggerA trigger is a stimulus that elicits a specific reaction or state.
 In veterinary medicine, this can refer to emotional responses, such as fear or aggression, or medical conditions, such as seizures in dogs and cats. an immune responseAn immune response is the immune system's reaction to foreign substances (antigens), such as microorganisms or proteins.
-It involves a series of processes aimed at recognizing, fighting, and eliminating these antigens., which can also lead to swelling.
-In these cases, the swelling is often accompanied by redness, warmth, and pain.
+It involves a series of processes aimed at recognizing, fighting, and eliminating these antigens., which can also lead to Swelling.
+In these cases, the Swelling is often accompanied by redness, heat, and Pain.

-Allergic reactions are another possible cause of swelling in dogs.
-When a dog is allergic to a particular substance, the body may react with an overreaction of the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body., leading to swelling.
+Allergic reactions are another possible cause of Swelling in dogs.
+If a dog has an allergic reaction to a certain substance, the body may react with an overreaction of the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body., leading to Swelling.
 This can be caused by insect bites, food, or environmental allergens.

-Swelling can also be caused by more serious conditions such as tumors.
+Swelling can also be caused by more serious conditions such as Tumors.
 BenignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
 In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors. or malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
-Malignant tumors can cause serious health problems in dogs and cats. cell proliferations can cause swelling in various parts of the body.
-These swellings are often hard and may be painless, although they can sometimes put pressure on other tissues and cause pain.
+Malignant tumors can cause serious health problems in dogs and cats. cell growths can cause Swelling in various parts of the body.
+These Swelling are often hard and can be painless, although they can sometimes put pressure on other tissues and cause Pain.

 Typical accompanying symptoms